 On the Next: The commentaries each end by showing a clip from a future episode.

-Running Gag: Poor Cap can't seem to stop getting frozen.
+In episode #8, poor Cap can't seem to stop getting frozen.

 Say My Name: The Walking Dead episode has more dialogue than usual.
 However, if you discount yawning, screaming, moaning, laughing, crying, and Stan Lee's cameo, the script only has four words, all of which are characters' names.
 Most of Rick Grimes' dialogue consists of calling out, "Lori!
 Carl!"
 Lee Everett's only line involves yelling, "Clementine!"
 Finally, after Rick discovers that Lori has cheated on him with Shane Walsh, Rick growls, "Shannnne!", then beats Shane up.